 Wheat the heck?
 Straw art from rural Montana

-In this Jan.
-4, 2017 photo, an angel is among the Carol Ann Oster wheat straw pieces on display at the Wheatgrass Gallery in Glasgow, Mont.
-Oster, whose family farms northeast of Scobey along the Canadian border, saw the potential in the wheat straw left after harvest.
+But Carol Ann Oster, whose family farms northeast of Scobey along the Canadian border, saw the potential in the wheat straw left after harvest.
+She uses it to create molded paper.

 Comments